Penelope Giles SC

 Penelope has acted as counsel in major anti-discrimination cases, including several high-profile harassment cases, a ground-breaking sex discrimination class action and, more recently, cases involving disability discrimination in education.

-She also practices in industrial law, appearing as counsel in the WA Industrial Relations Commission and the federal Fair Work Commission.
+She also practises in industrial law, appearing as counsel in the WA Industrial Relations Commission and the federal Fair Work Commission.

 In the field of family law, she has appeared as counsel in a number of first instance decisions and appeals concerning parental alienation.
 She appeared as counsel in a case in 2016 involving an international surrogacy arrangement which gathered international attention.
 She has also appeared in complex property and financial litigation in the Family Court involving large trusts, farming properties and complex asset protection.